CJYD/WGU-Skateboard-Shop/README.md

             }
         }

-Change file: OutsourcedPartController lines 40 - 65.
+Changed file: OutsourcedPartController lines 40 - 65.
 The OutsourcedPartController handles checking if the same outsourced part name exist and if so creating a "multi-pack" part with the modified name.

         @PostMapping("/showFormAddOutPart")
         public String submitForm(@Valid @ModelAttribute("outsourcedpart") OutsourcedPart part, BindingResult bindingResult, Model theModel) {